nadigerdivya/Interview_Questions/README.md

 4. What is Flux?
 How it works?
 5. What is reducers?
 How it works?
 How it is built.
     -Ans: It built on Pure functions.
+6. Why Redux required?
+When to choose between Redux and other state management system.

 NodeJs
 ----------------